rchatterjee/pam-typopw/README.md

  `sudo typtop --reinit`

+### TODO
+1. Modify `pam_unix.so` to call `chkpw` instead of `unix_chkpwd`.
+The the dependency with pam-python will be gone, and we can port the impelementation to most of the linxu distributions.

 Enjoy!
 Write to us with your feedbacks and comments.